| Constantine, struck as Caesar,

 • Severus II was defeated in Spring 307 while attempting to retake Rome which was in his territory.

-• Constantine assumed the title Augustus (July 307) with the authority of Maximian but without the approval of Galerius.
-Constantine, who was already married and had a son, Crispus, divorced his wife to make a dynastic marriage to Fausta, daughter of Maximian and sister of Maxentius, thus cementing the support of the elder statesman Maximian, while the alliance freed up Maximian and Maxentius to oppose Galerius's attempt to retake Rome.
+• Constantine, who was already married and had a son, Crispus, divorced his wife to make a dynastic marriage to Fausta (March 307), daughter of Maximian and sister of Maxentius, thus cementing the support of the elder statesman Maximian, while the alliance freed up Maximian and Maxentius to oppose Galerius's attempt to retake Rome.
 (Coins in the name of Fausta are common, but not minted until much later, after the fall of Licinius.)
-Constantine's elevation to Augustus was as expected in a tetrarchal system because the Caesar becomes Augustus when the Augustus dies.
+Constantine assumed the title Augustus with the authority of Maximian but without the approval of Galerius.
+Constantine's elevation to Augustus was as expected in a tetrarchal system because the Caesar becomes Augustus when the Augustus (Severus II) dies.
 Constantine did not pick a Caesar; there were already too many rulers in the west.
 At the time, Maxentius and Maximian were also claiming the title Augustus in the west.

 • Maxentius and his father Maximian had a falling out when Maximian tried, and failed, to get the army at Rome to follow him instead of Maxentius.
 Maximian fled to the court of Constantine at Trier.

-• Alexander of Carthage rebeled against Maxentius in 308 and was defeated in 310.
+• Alexander of Carthage rebeled against Maxentius in 308, issued rare coins, and was defeated in 310.

 • Galerius, eastern Augustus, called a Conference at Carnuntum (25 miles east of Vienna on the Danube) in November 308 to straighten out who would be ruling where in the west, with Galerius and Maximian attending and the retired Diocletian attending to lend his authority.
 Diocletian had been seriously ill and no longer was the strong man he had been.
 The conference was dominated by Galerius.
 The decisions of the Conference were that Constantine should go back to being Caesar and a new man, Licinius, would become western Augustus with his territory being Pannonia until Italy and Africa could be recovered from Maxentius.
 Also, Maximian was required to retire (again.
 He went to Constantine's court until executed in 310 for plotting) and Maxentius was declared a "public enemy."
 This merely complicated matters because Constantine and Maxentius did not step down (Why would they?) and the eastern Caesar Maximinus II was offended that the new man Licinius would get the title Augustus, leapfrogging him.